Make Production Outputs a Breeze with Altium Designer’s Netlist in PCB Design

 To look through your netlist in PCB, it will benefit you greatly to have a smart PCB design software.
 The netlist file and PCB file should be able to be fully integrated through your PCB design tools.
-You’ll want to have all the information you need for your printed circuit board throughout PCB layout and schematic capture to output the proper design and manufacturing files as well as netlist file to whomever needs access to them.
+You’ll want to have all the information you need for your printed circuit board throughout PCB layout and schematic capture to output the proper design and manufacturing files as well as netlist files to whoever needs access to them.

 As you use Altium Designer to develop your new PCB project, the software generates design documents that become the framework for moving your design from concept to production.
-The design documents include the project file that includes other documents that provide detailed information electrical rule checks, preferences, and output settings.
+The design documents include the project file that includes other documents that provide detailed information on electrical rule checks, preferences, and output settings.
 Altium Designer creates the project file when you select the File, New Project, and PCB Project commands.

 Utilizing Active BOM for your production outputs

 The next part of Altium’s intelligent framework involves the opening of a blank schematic sheet through the Schematic Editor.
 Adding a schematic to your project changes the project file and takes your design to the next level.
 Everything within the Schematic Editor fulfills the intelligent framework concept by giving the capability to add document options such as color and sheet size.

 Utilize Unified Design to Yield Intuitive, Integrated Results